prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 27. To return the subset of an array using recursion approach
 #### 28. To print the subset of an array using recursion directly without saving it in any another array
 #### 29. Given an array A of size n and an integer K, return all subsets of A which sum to K.
+#### 30 .
+Assume that the value of a = 1, b = 2, c = 3, ... , z = 26.
+You are given a numeric string S. Write a program to return the list of all possible codes that can be generated from the given string.